GoogleChromeLabs/how-fugu-is-my-browser/README.md

-# How Fugu 🐡 is your browser?
+# How Fugu 🐡 is my browser?